vertyll/fastdo/README.md

 - Tailwind CSS

 ### Authentication:
-- JWT authentication - the application uses JWT tokens for user authentication and includes a token refresh mechanism
+- JWT authentication - the application uses JWT tokens for user authentication and includes a token refresh mechanism (http secure cookie)
 - the application allows logging in on multiple devices simultaneously

 ### Back-end Core: